 I come to my senses

 I mean, look at this.
 None of this sounds like a healthy relationship, it all sounds abusive.
-To Wayne, these woman are nothing more than cum dumpsters for him. to empty his load into and he doesn’t even sound that enthusiastic about it, either.
+To Wayne, these women are nothing more than cum dumpsters for him to empty his load into and he doesn’t even sound that enthusiastic about it, either.
 It’s nihilistic hedonism that has no appeal to it.
 Even those with dark, twisted fetishes would find this a turn-off.
 The fact that this song became successful is very telling of the society we live in.
 And this isn’t even the worst thing Lil Wayne did in 2013.
 In that same year, he appeared on a song with Future called Karate Chop where he had a line comparing beating up the pussy to the horrific lynching of 14 year old Emmett Till, which kickstarted the Civil Rights Movement.
 Stay classy, Lil Wayne.
 Stay classy.

 But that’s nothing compared to what would become my number one, a song that became infamous due to controversy surrounding it.
 And the fact that this controversy helped it succeed is still sickening to this day.